 8. Include Names

-When you are sending an invite, make sure to write out the names of who is invited.
-It would be really awkward if you invited your friend from college and she didn’t bring her boyfriend because she thought he wasn’t invite or even more awkward, if she did bring her boyfriend when he actually wasn’t invited.
-This will also help with your RSVP numbers.
-If 5 people assume they’re allowed plus ones but you only accounted for 5 people, this will be a problem for your seating arrangements, catering plates, etc. Make it as simple as possible for everyone involved. 🙂
+When you are sending an invite, make sure to write out the names of everyone who is invited.
+This will help avoid awkward situations such as a friend assuming she can bring her roommate when in reality she wasn’t invited.
+This will also help the accuracy of your RSVP numbers.
+For example, if 5 people assume they’re allowed plus ones but you only accounted for 5 people, this will unexpectedly double your head count.
+Make it as simple as possible for everyone involved. 🙂

 Are there any other advice or tricks that helped you with your guest list?
 Tell me in the comments below!